-How to Get Rid of Skin Moles at Home NaturallyPublished 10 months ago200,288 views
+How to Get Rid of Skin Moles at Home NaturallyPublished about a year ago287,892 views

 There’s nothing classy about the name of this non-cancerous growth: mole.
 These ugly landmarks can suddenly appear anywhere on the body.
 While they normally don’t pose a health risk, they are still a nuisance.

 So what are they and why did they set up camp on your body?
 They are an accumulation of skin cells produced by melanin.
 These pigmented clumps of skin can be black, brown or even flesh colored.
 How did they come to be?
 Often, it’s genetic.
 Other factors are sun exposure and hormonal changes.